 Charles Bischoff.
 Image courtesy of Bourne Hall Museum.

 Charles and Mary Bischoff are unusual in that each has their own set of memorial stained glass windows in Christ Church, Epsom Common.
-It seems nothing is to be inferred from these being at diagonally opposite corners of the aisles.
+(Nothing is to be inferred from these being at diagonally opposite corners of the aisles!)

 Charles was born in Bloomsbury, London in 1833, the second of four children born to (another) Charles and Frances Bischoff.
-This was a comfortably-off household: Charles (the father) was a solicitor, and the family was supported by three domestic servants.
+This was a comfortably-off household: Charles (the father) was a solicitor in the then well-known firm of Bischoff & Co (that later amalgamated with Eversheds), and the family was supported by three domestic servants.

-It is not known how Mary Drought and Charles Bischoff met, but they married in the chapel of Winchester's St Cross almshouses on 25 April 1878.
+However it was they met, Mary Drought and Charles Bischoff married in the chapel of Winchester's St Cross almshouses on 25 April 1878.
 (Only three months before, on 20 January, her sister Letitia was also married there - to William Maunsell Reeves.
 William, with Letitia, then travelled on business to China.
 After returning to Hampshire, they moved to Laburnum Road, Epsom where their third child was born in 1879.)

-Charles and Mary moved to Chislehurst in Kent where their first child, Caroline, was born in 1880.
-The family then relocated to Epsom.
+Charles and Mary set up home in Chislehurst, Kent where their first child, Caroline, was born in 1880.
+The family then relocated to Laburnham Road, Epsom.
 It seems likely that this was to be near William and Letitia - particularly as Charles and Mary also lived in Laburnum Road.
 Indeed, it's not fanciful to think that Charles (a "merchant") and William (a "trader") had some business relationship.
+(There seems also to have been some prior connection with Epsom: on 8 April 1858, Charles' sister, Mary Ellen, had married James Dowie in Epsom's St Martin of Tours.
+The church records describe her as a resident of Epsom and list both Charles and his father among the formal witnesses.)

 The 1881 census recorded Charles and Mary's family as oddly spread around: